miraliumre/gsm/README.md

 I have seen older, non-Android phones with different setup requirements.
 In those cases, you might need to browse through the menus and figure out which configurations may be missing.

+> **ℹ️ Heads up:** in my experience, I have found it extremely difficult to
+> have modern Android smartphones successfully use the GSM network for internet
+> access at all.
+I suspect the system and its apps might be sending too much
+> data at once, possibly overloading the network, and often assuming that
+> connection isn't available when it actually is, just extremely slow.
+For that
+> purpose, using the older “dumb phones” appears to work best.

 [roaming]: https://en.wikipedia.org/wiki/Roaming
 [Wikimedia Commons]: